 About Our Township

 As a Home Rule Municipality, Kingston Township operates under a local governance system and Home Rule Charter, allowing for more tailored management of its community’s needs.
-Our Home Rule Charter was adopted January 1, 1976.
+Our Home Rule Charter was adopted on January 1, 1976.

 In December 2024, the Kingston Township Board of Supervisors adopted and approved an official flag, further solidifying the township’s identity and pride in its history and community.
 The flag represents the township’s unique characteristics, geography and heritage.